 2. Academic distinction.
 The Committee considers overall GPA, GPA in junior and senior years, and GPA in Classics courses, with emphasis on the last two and especially on the last.
 Successful applicants in recent years have usually offered a junior/senior GPA in the range of 3.6 to 4.0, with many above 3.8.
-A student who has floundered in other fields earlier in his or her undergraduate education and then performed well upon discovering Classics is not necessarily at a disadvantage because of the earlier record, although the Committee is duly impressed by candidates who have been able to achieve excellence in many disciplines.
+Students who have done less well in other fields earlier in their undergraduate education and then performed well upon discovering Classics are not necessarily at a disadvantage because of the earlier record.

 The Department has had many students from overseas and in evaluating academic distinction makes every effort to make appropriate allowances for the differences in grading and examination systems.
 Successful applicants from Great Britain usually have a first class or a high second class degree.

 3. Letters of recommendation.
 A minimum of three letters of recommendation is required.
 The Committee values letters that are frank and specific as to the applicant’s achievement and promise.
 If possible, recommenders should make comparisons with other students they know have applied to or enrolled at Berkeley.
 The contacts for letters of recommendation will be entered by you during the online application process.
 Recommenders will be contacted via email to submit their recommendation online.